coredns/coredns/README.md

 CoreDNS aims to be a fast and flexible DNS server.
 The keyword here is *flexible*: with CoreDNS you are able to do what you want with your DNS data.
 And if not: write some middleware!

+CoreDNS can listen for DNS request coming in over UDP/TCP (go'old DNS), TLS (RFC-XXXX) and gRPC (not a standard (yet?).

 Currently CoreDNS is able to:

 * Serve zone data from a file; both DNSSEC (NSEC only) and DNS are supported (*file*).